 Category 5e (Cat5e) cables were designed to support Gigabit Ethernet (1 Gbps) speeds.
 For a 150 ft run, a high-quality Cat5e cable can indeed deliver 1 Gbps speeds reliably.
 It’s often the most cost-effective choice and is more than sufficient for many common applications like general internet browsing, streaming HD video, and casual gaming.

-However, it’s worth noting that while Cat5e handles 1 Gbps effectively at 150 feet, its bandwidth is limited to 100 MHz.
-This means if your network demands more data throughput or you anticipate upgrading to multi-gigabit speeds in the near future, Cat5e might reach its limits sooner than other options.
+However, while Cat5e handles 1 Gbps effectively at 150 feet, its bandwidth is limited to 100 MHz.
+If your network demands more data throughput or you anticipate upgrading to multi-gigabit speeds in the near future, Cat5e might reach its limits sooner than other options.

 Why Cat6 is Often the Best Choice for 150 ft